The haunting spectre of greenflation

 The war in Ukraine is accelerating the energy transition and there is talk of a «double urgency», i.e. climate protection and energy security.
 Is there now a threat of greenflation?

-Text: Gerhard Wagner
+Text: Dr Gerhard Wagner

 Criticism of renewable energies has been silent these days.
 The war and climate crisis show that moving away from (Russian) fossil fuels both protects the climate and increases energy security.
 Nevertheless, the question is how expensive it will be for the economy and society if our economic system is to be able to make do with almost no fossil fuels by 2050 for climate protection and energy security.
 Arguments are made that hardly seem compatible: